What is Informatics?

 - View an infographic showing employment statistics, salary ranges and locations of our recent graduates.

-- Learn about prerequisites
+- Learn about the admissions process

 - Find out how to apply